tcsullivan/interpreter/README.md

 Only a few commands are built in to the interpreter:
 * set - set variables
 * func/end - define functions
+* if/end - if conditional
+* do/while
-* jmp - jump to line
+* ret - return value from function

 Other features:
 * function/variable defining in c
 * expression solving
+* no local variables
+* whitespace hopefully ignored

 Soon:
-* conditionals
 * error messages
+* arrays?
+* maybe for loops

 This project is still in heavy development, so don't expect much.
 To include it in your own project, just link in parser.o and use the header files.